New York Stock Exchange Files for Leveraged Bitcoin ETFs With the SEC

 The filing reads: “Conversely, its value on a given day (before fees and expenses) should lose approximately 1.25 times, 1.5 times or 2 times, as applicable, as much on a percentage basis as the level of the target benchmark when the benchmark declines.

 The other two ‘Bear Funds’ lets investors bet for the decline in the price of Bitcoin futures.
 The two Bear Funds are 1X and 2X.
-This means the investor happens to get 100% and 200% gains if their target decline prices are met on any given day of trading.
+This means investors can earn 100% to 200% gains if the target decline prices hit on any given trading day.
 The multiplier loss for the opposite move of price against the investor’s call will be in similar percentage terms.

 The filing reads “If the 2X Bear Fund is successful in meeting its investment objective, its value on a given day should gain approximately two times as much on a percentage basis as the level of the target benchmark when the target benchmark declines.
 Conversely, its value on a given day should lose approximately two times as much on a percentage basis as the level of the target benchmark when the target benchmark rises.

-With the growing popularity of Bitcoin, financial institutions are coming up with several investment products.
-For these ETFs, SEC with first review considering and weighing several options and will take a further call whether to allow these ‘high-risk high-reward’ instruments to be traded in the market.
+As Bitcoin gains popularity, financial institutions are introducing several investment products.
+For these ETFs, the SEC is currently reviewing and evaluating various options before deciding whether to allow these ‘high-risk, high-reward’ instruments to trade in the market.

 LEAVE A REPLY